COUN 500 - Orientation

 Hours: 3

-As the foundation course for those planning to enter school counseling, this course covers organization, planning, management, and evaluation of comprehensive school counseling programs.
-Appropriate roles and functions of school counselors at various school levels, coordination of professional services; and professional issues such as ethics and associations as they specifically relate to school counseling are included.
-Recommended for non-counselor educational professionals as well as counselors.
-Prerequisites: COUN 516 and COUN 528.
-Corequisites: COUN 516, COUN 528.
+As the foundation course for those planning to enter the field of school counseling, this course covers the organization, planning, management, and evaluation of comprehensive school counseling programs.
+The appropriate roles and functions of school counselors at various school levels, coordination of professional services, and professional issues such as ethics and associations, as they specifically relate to school counseling, are included.
+Recommended for educational professionals as well as counselors.
+Corequisites: COUN 501.

 COUN 516 - Basic Counseling Skills